Q. What days of the week do the kids practice and what time do they practice?

 A. The purpose of the program is to reward team members for attending practice and participating in meets.
 This program is unique to cross country.
 Every child on the team has an equal chance to "earn" rewards based on "points" earned.
 Extra credit can be earned for those who want to run on the weekend or holidays.
 Point benchmarks have been established that with a reasonable effort are very attainable.
 Pus bonus points can are awarded for participating in meets and running once on the weekend for extra credit.
 As goals are met, the child will be rewarded with various prizes.
 Last year's team earned a free Icee from Mulberry's, Jamba Juice gift card, Fenton's gift card, etc. The runner reward program will be explained to the kids during the first week or two of practice by the coaches and a handout describing the program will be provided.

 Q. How do I sign up my child for the meets?A. Once the season is under way a meet schedule is published.
 Every team member is required to run in a minimum of three meets and parents complete a show of interest form indicating which meets their child wants to run in.
 Usually there will be from 7 to 9 meets to choose from during the season, so running in three meets should not be a problem.
+To avoid over-racing, a child should not compete in more than 6 regular season meets, unless it has been cleared with a coach.
 Please note if you commit your child to run in a meet, the coaches and other team members are counting on them to be there.
 When someone does not show up, it creates a burden on the drivers who are expecting them.
 So only cancel if your child is sick, injured or some other unexpected situation arises.

 Q. How is the coaching staff selected?A. The #1 criteria is that a coach enjoys working with kids and understands that they have a lot of energy.
-Second, they have a background in running and are knowledgeable in training techniques and concepts.
+Second, they have a background in running and are knowledgeable of training techniques and concepts.
 Third, they must be able to work in a team coaching environment, where collaboration and cooperation among coaches is critical.
-All of the coaches on the staff are known personally to either myself or Christine Chapon, the 6th grade head coach.
+All of the coaches on the staff are known personally to either myself or Christine Chapon, the 7&8th grade head coach.
 Every coach must undergo a background check prior to working with the kids.
 Coaches always work in teams during the training sessions and it is understood the safety of the children is paramount to anything we do.
 A first aid kit is available at all practices and meets, plus one or more coaches carry a cell phone at all times.
-Most of the coaches have current certification in Basic First Aid and CPR.
-Many of the coaches have certification as a running coach or personal trainer.
-Previous experience working with children in some capacity is also an important factor.
+Many of the coaches have current certification in Basic First Aid and CPR.
+Also, most of the coaches have certification as a running coach or personal trainer.
+Previous experience working with children in some capacity is also an important consideration in selecting coaches.